Central Phases 1, 2 & 3

 LEED Gold mixed-use infill development

-Central condominiums is a three-phase, LEED Gold mixed-use infill development containing 544 residential units arranged in five to eight storeys above street-related retail space and townhouses.
+Central condominiums is a three-phase, LEED Gold mixed-use infill development containing 544 multi-residential units arranged in five to eight storeys above street-related retail space and townhouses.
 The aim of the project was to (i) redevelop the surface parking lots that occupied much of the sites, re-stitching the urban fabric in this important location between downtown and the Glebe; (ii) bring new retail and a significant number of new residents to this central location, support the city’s urban intensification efforts while offering affordable, high-design living options; and (iii) develop a series of clean, modern design yet contextual buildings that reinterpret the heritage streetscape in a way that is both contemporary and respectful.

 Heritage resource